infopoison/gouai/gouai.md

         3.  **Aleatoric Uncertainties:** Note any inherent randomness or variability the IE describes or is subject to.
     * **LD Update:** Each IE is stored with its detailed uncertainty characterization.

+* **Stage 2.4: Formulation of the Final Workable Stated Output Descriptor (Final WSOD)**
+    * **Action (User, with LLM assistance):** Based on the `Working WSOD` and all collected and characterized IEs, synthesize a **Final WSOD**.
+This descriptor fully resolves the "known unknowns" identified in Phase 1, incorporates the acquired information, and provides a precise, actionable description of the desired output.
+This is the definitive blueprint for the output to be synthesized in Phase 3.
+    * **LD Update:** The `Final WSOD` is recorded, superseding or refining the `Working WSOD` in the `task_definition.md` (or relevant section of the LD).

-* **Stage 2.4: Sufficiency Check for Information Acquisition**
+* **Stage 2.5: Sufficiency Check for Information Acquisition & Final WSOD**
-    * **Guiding Question:** "Have we gathered enough information, with sufficiently characterized uncertainties, to attempt a meaningful synthesis towards the WSOD, OR is the cost/benefit of acquiring more/better information for key IEs justified by the expected improvement in the final output's ability to address the HLGs?"
+    * **Guiding Question:** "Have we gathered enough information, with sufficiently characterized uncertainties, to finalize the WSOD and to attempt a meaningful synthesis towards it, OR is the cost/benefit of acquiring more/better information for key IEs justified by the expected improvement in the final output's ability to address the HLGs?"
     * **Decision Factors (User-driven, LLM-informed):**
+        1.  **Completeness of Final WSOD:** Does the `Final WSOD` completely and unambiguously describe the desired output, addressing all prior "known unknowns" with acquired information?
-        1.  **Coverage of WSOD:** Are there critical information gaps related to the WSOD's core components?
+        2.  **Coverage of Final WSOD:** Are there critical information gaps related to the `Final WSOD`'s core components?
-        2.  **Impact of IE Uncertainties:** Are the epistemic uncertainties in key IEs so large that any output generated would be too unreliable to support the HLGs?
+        3.  **Impact of IE Uncertainties:** Are the epistemic uncertainties in key IEs so large that any output generated would be too unreliable to support the HLGs?
-        3.  **Cost/Benefit of Further IE Acquisition/Refinement:** What is the effort to reduce critical IE uncertainties versus the expected improvement in the final output's utility for HLG achievement?
+        4.  **Cost/Benefit of Further IE Acquisition/Refinement:** What is the effort to reduce critical IE uncertainties versus the expected improvement in the final output's utility for HLG achievement?
-        4.  **Availability of Better Information:** Is it even possible to significantly reduce key epistemic uncertainties with available resources/methods?
+        5.  **Availability of Better Information:** Is it even possible to significantly reduce key epistemic uncertainties with available resources/methods?
     * **Decision:**
-        * **If criteria NOT met:** Iterate within Stage 2.2/2.3 to acquire more/better IEs or refine existing ones.
+        * **If criteria NOT met:** Iterate within Stage 2.2/2.3 to acquire more/better IEs or refine existing ones, and re-formulate the `Final WSOD` in Stage 2.4.
 Document reasons.
-        * **If criteria ARE met:** Proceed to Phase 3.
+        * **If criteria ARE met:** Proceed to Phase 3 with the `Final WSOD`.

 ---

 **Phase 3: Output Synthesis & Integrated Uncertainty Assessment (OSIUA)**

-* **Objective:** To synthesize the collected IEs into an Approximate Output Text (AOT) that addresses the WSOD, and to create an integrated assessment of the AOT's uncertainties and its potential to achieve HLGs.
+* **Objective:** To synthesize the collected IEs into an Approximate Output Text (AOT) that addresses the `Final WSOD`, and to create an integrated assessment of the AOT's uncertainties and its potential to achieve HLGs.

 * **Stage 3.1: LLM-Assisted Output Synthesis**
     * **Action:** Employ LLM(s) to generate the AOT, explicitly instructing them to:
-        * Base the output on the IEs in the LD.
+        * Base the output on the IEs in the LD, guided by the `Final WSOD`.
         * Reference or incorporate the documented uncertainties of the IEs used.
         * Highlight where conclusions are drawn based on IEs with significant uncertainty or where assumptions were made during synthesis.
     * **LD Update:** Generated AOT is added.